egorhowell/Stochastic-Stock-Market/README.md

-# Geometric Brownian Motion Simulation of the Stock Market
+# Geometric Brownian Motion for the Stock Market
 This is the code for my second year project where I simulated the stock market using geometric brownian motiom which a subset of the Black Scholes Model.

 This project included modelling: